 To be honest with you, I get disappointed when mainstream media only play Prince’s music from the 80s, and not much after that.
 Purple Rain was an incredible album, but he was more than that era of his career.
 It’s obvious that some people are comfortable with just his commercial success, so much so that you rarely hear about his songs from the albums, The Gold Experience, Emancipation, Crystal Ball, or Rave Un2 The Joy Fantastic.
 So in honor of that, I want to present to you a few songs that you may or may not have heard before, while he was known as his symbol, AKA “The Artist” and “The Artist Formerly Known As Prince.”
 Let’s start with a song from his 1998 album, Crystal Ball.

 Note: Due to YouTube, some of these videos might be replaced with the songs because footage of Prince is known to be taken down for reasons I’m not too sure.

 1. Acknowledge Me – “The Artist”

-I wanted to start with this album because it’s a boxed set of unreleased music spanning from 1983-1994, that was previous bootlegged.
+I wanted to start with this album because it’s a boxed set of unreleased music spanning from 1983-1994, that was previously bootlegged.
 He wanted to sell the music with better and clearer quality.
 This particular song on the album is one of my favorites.
 Two other songs that I love are “Lovesign” and “So Dark”, which are hard to find on YouTube if you don’t have this rare album.
-In other songs like ‘Days of Wild” and “18 & Older” showcases his rapping skills, which is quite a different style than what people usually visualize him doing.
-It seems that he was very inspired by Hip Hop, but he has publicly condemned its images of violence and disrespecting women, especially in the early 90’s.
+Other songs like ‘Days of Wild” and “18 & Older” showcases his rapping skills, which is quite a different style than what people usually visualize him doing.
+It seems that he was very inspired by Hip Hop, but he has publicly condemned its images of violence and disrespecting women, especially in the early 90s.
 The dancer in the video is Mayte Garcia, Prince’s first wife.